cwinkelmann/deepfaune/README.md

 `deepfaune` is released under the [CeCILL](http://www.cecill.info) licence, compatible with [GNU GPL](http://www.gnu.org/licenses/gpl-3.0.html)

-Commercial use of any element of `deepfaune` is forbidden.
+Commercial use of any element of `deepfaune` (code or model weights) is forbidden.

 ---
 # REFERENCES